shiyuanjack/shiyuanjack.github.io/_pages/about.md

 Research Interests
 ======
 Broadly speaking, I am interested in Applied Cryptography and Information Security.
-Specifically, my current research mainly focuses on Post-Quantum Cryptography, Public Key Encryption, Signature Protocols, and Privacy-Preserving in the Internet of Things (e.g. VANET, EMR data).
+Specifically, my current research mainly focuses on Post-Quantum Cryptography, Public Key Encryption with Advanced Functions, and Privacy-Preserving in the context of the cloud and Internet of Things (e.g. cloud computing, VANET, EMR data).

 News
 ======